2Toad/Rijndael256/README.md

 // with Rijndael.Encrypt being just one of them.
 After making this change,
 // any future calls to Rijndael.Encrypt will make use of this new value Settings.HashIterations = 25000;

+// To reset all the settings to their default values Settings.Reset();
 ```

 ## Appendix